tokend/knowledge-base/tech/operations/requests/review.md

 | requestDetails | object                    | Depends on `reviewable request type`                                                                       |
 | reviewDetails  | object                    | Details, that affect reviewable request                                                                    |

+## Action

+Every review operation may be used to perform any the actions, that update request
+state:

+* Approve
+* Reject
+* Reject Permanently

+Every action is taken from corresponding XDR enum, to read more, visit the [XDR][14] documentation.

+Here are some key moments about review actions:

+* Rejected requests are the only one that can be updated;
+* Permanently rejected requests can't be updated at all;
+* Pending requests must be rejected first, before requestor can update it;
+* Approving pending request will left it's state `pending` if there are any pending tasks left;
+* It's not allowed to have 2 pending [KYC requests][4] from one requestor;
+* It's not allowed to have 2 rejected (not permanently) [KYC requests][4] from one requestor;
+* It's not allowed to have 2 pending [Asset requests][1] for one asset;
+* It's not allowed to have 2 rejected [Asset requests][1] for one asset;

 ## Tasks

 Some of the reviewable requests has the `tasks` property, that is actually